Our Church - About Us

 The Sacrament of Holy Communion is celebrated quarterly on the 1st Sunday in March, June, September and December.

-Individual committees are appointed with the responsibility for matters of Pastoral & Outreach, Finance & Property, Social & Fellowship, and Admin,Publicity & IT.
+Individual committees are appointed to oversee matters of Pastoral & Outreach, Finance & Property, and Social & Fellowship.

 Until 1846, residents of Carluke who were members of the Evangelical Union Church, travelled to the nearest parent place of worship in Wishaw, some six miles distant.
 Due to the inconvenience of travel to and from Wishaw, twenty-